snap-stanford/snap-python/doc/source/reference/streams.rst

 File Streams
 ````````````

-The file streams offered by SNAP.py are :class:`TFOut`, which is used for file writing and :class:`TFIn`, which is used for file reading.
+The file streams offered by SNAP.py are :class:`TFOut`, which is used for file writing, and :class:`TFIn`, which is used for file reading.

 TFOut
 =====